jkberry23/4211-networks/p2/README.md

-An FTP server with more functionality.
+An FTP client & server with more functionality.
+Written in Python for UMN CSCI 4211.

 Run the server with:
 	python3 ftp_server.py <port_number>